boc-tothefuture/openhab-jruby/docs/usage/misc/time.md

 Ruby [integers](https://ruby-doc.org/core-2.6.8/Integer.html) and
 [floats](https://ruby-doc.org/core-2.6.8/Float.html) are extended with several methods to support durations.
 These methods create a new {Duration} or {Period}
-object that is used by the {OpenHAB::DSL::Rules::Builder#every every} trigger, {OpenHAB::DSL::Rules::Builder#delay delay} block, the for option of {OpenHAB::DSL::Rules::Builder#changed changed} triggers, and {OpenHAB::Core::Timer timers}.
+object that is used by the {OpenHAB::DSL::Rules::BuilderDSL#every every} trigger, {OpenHAB::DSL::Rules::BuilderDSL#delay delay} block, the for option of {OpenHAB::DSL::Rules::BuilderDSL#changed changed} triggers, and {OpenHAB::Core::Timer timers}.